 Each autumn, Mother Nature puts on a show as the mountains and hillsides come alive with an impressive array of hues that serve as the backdrop for a myriad of fall festivals.
 When the snow flies, tourists flock to the Laurel Highlands to hit the slopes at world-class ski resorts as well as the state’s highest vertical drop located on Laurel Mountain.

 Just a short drive west of Greensburg is Pittsburgh.
 The Steel City has undergone a renaissance in recent decades and now, with its stunning skyline, has transformed into a hub for modern industries and technology.
 The city has risen from the banks of its iconic trio of rivers to boast a variety of cultural districts, major league sports teams, A-list concerts, exceptional theaters, world-renowned museums, delectable culinary experiences and a vibrant nightlife.

-Students benefit from close relationships with the Allegheny Health Network (Forbes Hospital and Allegheny General Hospital) in Pittsburgh, Conemaugh Health System in Johnstown, Somerset Hospital in Somerset, and Fayette Regional Health System (Uniontown Hospital) in Uniontown, all of which provide valuable clinical training for students during their third and fourth years.
+Greensburg’s proximity to neighboring communities affords ample opportunities for LECOM students.
+These next-generation physicians benefit from close relationships with Allegheny Health Network (Forbes Hospital and Allegheny General Hospital) in Pittsburgh, Conemaugh Health System in Johnstown, UPMC Somerset in Somerset, and Fayette Regional Health System (Uniontown Hospital) in Uniontown, all of which provide valuable clinical training for students during their third and fourth years.